 Housed in its own biodegradable packaging, this nutritious fruit makes an easy-to-grab snack for activity filled days.
-While bananas are well known as a source of potassium, they also supply fibre, carbohydrates, vitamin C, and vitamin B6.
-They can jazz up yogurt and oats, or can be combined with tortillas and nut butter to make a roll-up or quesadilla.
+Bananas can jazz up yogurt and oats, or can be combined with tortillas and nut butter to make a roll-up or quesadilla.
 Tired of s’mores?
 Banana boats are a fun fruit-based dessert that both adults and kids can enjoy around the campfire.

 You don’t have to forgo the benefits of fermented foods while camping.
 Yogurt makes for an easy no-cook breakfast paired with fruit and granola.
 Buy individual portions for a grab n’ go snack that you can take to the beach in a cooler.
-Yogurt is an excellent source of calcium and protein.
 This nutritious snack will keep you going until the sun starts setting and it’s time to head back to the campsite for dinner.

 7. Nut or Seed Butter

-There are a variety of nut and seed butters to suit all tastes : from cashew nut, to pumpkin seed, tahini, and peanut butter.
-Regardless of which you choose, all natural nut and seed butters keep well, are a source of healthy fats, and make an easy vegetarian-friendly protein.
+There are a variety of nut and seed butters to suit all tastes: our favourites include sunflower seed, almond, cashew, and peanut butter.
+Regardless of which you choose, all natural nut and seed butters keep well and make an easy vegetarian-friendly protein.
 Spread onto apples or bananas for a mid-day snack, or put a spoonful into your morning oats for a boost of protein and flavour.

 Once you’ve got versatile, wholesome ingredients like these in your camping cooler, you’ll have lots of options for easy meals.
 Try something new on your next camping trip or put an outdoorsy twist on your family’s favourite recipes.
 When camping, always keep food safety in mind; check out these important food safety tips for healthy summer outings.
 Now, pack up your cooler, and experience the joy of eating fresh, nutritious, homemade meals with family in the outdoors this summer.